William Sulzer: United States Congressman

 Sulzer was elected to the 54th United States Congress in 1894, and served as a U.S. Representative in the eight succeeding Congresses, from March 4, 1895, to December 31, 1912, representing the 10th Congressional District.

-In Congress he was a Populist, known for his oratory.
-Declaring himself to be a "friend to all humanity and a champion of liberty", he supported the Cuban rebels during their War of Independence, and during the Second Boer War introduced a resolution supporting the Boer Republics and banning the sale of military supplies and munitions to the British Empire.
+In Congress he was known for his oratory.
+Declaring himself to be a "friend to all humanity and a champion of liberty", he supported the Cuban rebels during their War of Independence, and during the Second Boer War introduced a resolution supporting the Boer Republics and banning the sale of military supplies and munitions to the United Kingdom.
 Repeatedly he called for resolutions condemning Czarist Russia over the issue of pogroms.
 In the Sixty-second United States Congress he chaired the Committee on Foreign Affairs, from which he proposed a resolution praising the Revolution of 1911.
 He also opposed United States intervention in the Mexican Revolution, and proposed a unanimously supported bill to annul the Treaty of 1832 with Russia due to a Russian refusal to recognize the passports of Jewish-Americans.

-Sulzer during his time in Congress supported numerous Progressive goals in terms of popular democracy and efficiency.
+Sulzer during his time in Congress supported numerous Progressive Era goals in terms of popular democracy and efficiency.
 He was a supporter of the creation of the United States Department of Labor, the direct election of senators --- for which he proposed a resolution in support of --- and the eight-hour day.
 In the Election of 1896 he supported the nomination of and campaigned for William Jennings Bryan.

 In 1896, for the first time he announced his candidacy for the governorship but was rejected by Tammany and the Democratic Party at large.
 In 1898 Richard Croker openly opposed his attempt for the Democratic nomination.
-For the next six elections Sulzer was continually rejected for the Democratic nomination for governor, losing to Tammany supported politicians such as William Randolph Hearst, and John Alden Dix.
+For the next six elections Sulzer was continually rejected for the Democratic nomination for governor, losing to Tammany supported politicians such as William Randolph Hearst and John Alden Dix.

-In 1912 though, the split between the Republicans and the Progressives meant that the Democratic nomination was likely to win.
+In 1912, however, the split between the Republicans and the Progressives meant that the Democratic nominee was likely to win.
 This in turn prompted a fight in the Democrats, as reformers disappointed in Governor Dix's support for Tammany moved to oust him from contention.
 The Empire State Democracy Party was even founded by reformers such as State Senator Franklin D. Roosevelt to run against Dix or any other clear Tammany candidate.
 In this crisis Sulzer found himself selected as a compromise candidate, acceptable to reform-minded and Tammany Democrats.
 With the party united, Sulzer went on to defeat Republican Job E. Hedges and Progressive Oscar S. Straus.

 He resigned from Congress effective December 31, 1912, having been elected Governor of New York in November 1912 for the term beginning on January 1, 1913.